canmom/canmom.github.io/_posts/theory/2025-02-19-analogistically.md

 This, however, is not a trip report; just an attempt to explain some ideas and connections that were formulated while on acid, in a state where my eyes were full of interesting fractals and I couldn’t remember the world 'analogously’.

-Here’s some music to start us off - one of the first things that I listened to during the trip and something which probably informed the very geometric path I went down…
+Here’s some music to start us off---one of the first things that I listened to during the trip and something which probably informed the very geometric path I went down…

 {% include youtube.html id="BDERfRP2GI0" %}